Greenwood, Nova Scotia: Schools

-Attractions

-Greenwood Military Aviation Museum is located in the base area and opened in 1992.

-The Zedex Theatre is a single screen movie theatre with 178 seats.

-Greenwood Mall

 Government

 Federal - Greenwood falls under the West Nova federal electoral district in Nova Scotia.
 Chris d'Entremont was elected as an MP to represent this riding in the 2019 Canadian federal election.
 He is a member of the Conservative Party.

 Provincial - Greenwood, Berwick, and Kingston fall under the Kings West provincial electoral district.
 Leo A. Glavine represents Kings West in the Nova Scotia House of Assembly and has held the position since 2003.
 He is a member of the Liberal Party.

 Municipal - Greenwood is a community within the Municipality of the County of Kings.
 In the October 2020 civic election Peter Muttart was re-elected as mayor and June Granger, Lexie Misner, Dick Killam, Martha Armstrong, Tim Harding, Joel Hirtle, Emily Lutz, Jim Winsor and Peter Allen were elected to the municipal council.
 Councillor Martha Armstrong represents District 4 which encompasses the village of Kingston, parts of the village of Greenwood and the community of Auburn.
 Councillor Tim Harding represents District 5, which encompasses South Greenwood and Canadian Forces Base 14 Wing Greenwood and several other communities.

 Climate

-Greenwood experiences a Humid continental climate (Dfb).
+Greenwood experiences a humid continental climate (Dfb).

+The highest temperature ever recorded in Greenwood was 37.2 C on 12 August 1944.
+The coldest temperature ever recorded was -35.5 C on 7 February 1993.